The Rules of the Royal Naval Writers’ Association

 The name of any member who contravenes the Rules or Objectives of the Association may be brought before a meeting of the Association committee for consideration as to whether they shall be removed from membership.
 The effective date of any removal shall be recorded in the minutes and shall be reviewed and discussed at the annual January committee meeting after the 1 years in arrears period.

-- Management of the Association shall be vested in a Committee consisting of the President, Secretary, Membership Secretary (or combined role) and Treasurer, and at least two Committee members.
+1. Management of the Association shall be vested in a Committee consisting of the President, Vice-Presedent, Secretary, Membership Secretary (or combined role) and Treasurer, and at least two Committee members.

 Portsmouth Area is to be the Headquarters of the Association.
 A Branch or a Corresponding Representative shall be instituted should the need arise.

 - Auditors.
-Not less than two Auditors shall be elected from those elected or re-elected as Committee members.
+Not less than two Auditors shall be elected from those elected or re-elected as Committee members unless a qualified inspector of accounts is appointed or re-appointed.

 - Names of those elected or re-elected shall be recorded in the Minutes of the AGM